Panic disorder: Psychological models

-Panic disorder has been found to run in families, which suggests that inheritance plays a strong role in determining who will get it.

 Psychological factors, stressful life events, life transitions, and environment, as well as often thinking in a way that exaggerates relatively normal bodily reactions, are also believed to play a role in the onset of panic disorder.
 Often, the first attacks are triggered by physical illnesses, major stress, or certain medications.
 People who tend to take on excessive responsibilities may develop a tendency to have panic attacks.
 Individuals with post-traumatic stress disorder (PTSD) also show a much higher rate of panic disorder than the general population.